Tarleton Perry Crawford: Career

 At the close of 1850 Crawford was appointed as missionary to Shanghai, China by the Foreign Mission Board of the Southern Baptist Convention.
 After marrying his wife in 1851, they sailed to Hong Kong after a 102-day trip, arriving in February 1852, before finally reaching Shanghai in March 1853.
 Crawford would then work with multiple local missionaries, including Joseph Edkins, to document the phonology of Shanghainese.
 He had immediately bore witness to a scandal involving missionaries bribing Chinese nationals into distributing Bibles in rural areas considered dangerous for non-Chinese to go; this had led to a scam where the Chinese nationals were selling the books to the printer, which would be returned, allowing for false reports of thousands of sales.
 This prompted Crawford to learn the local language, Shanghainese, to more rigorously engage in his missionary activities.

 Sometime after arriving in Shanghai, building on a romanised script produced by Rev. Dr. Taylor deemed inadequate for articulating Shanghainese phonology, Crawford would publish a phonetic script for the language.
 This script was widely used amongst missionaries in translating religious materials into Shanghainese, including some produced by himself and his wife, and several books were written in it by 1885.
 However, it fell into obscurity several decades later.
 Examples of translated materials include The Lord's Prayer, Aesop's Fables, Gospel of Luke, and The Sources of Good and Evil.
 He also composed some of his own hymns.
 Outside of his linguistic work, Crawford would work in schools, invest in Shanghai, and preach the gospel in his free time; he was known to preach for three to eight hours a day.
-Reports imply Crawford had bribed girls into attending a girl's school.
+Reports imply Crawford had bribed girls into attending a girls' school.
 During this period, Crawford experienced troubles with the Taiping Rebellion and outbreaks of cholera.